-- Prolonged Prologue: The film opens with a long text crawl describing the backstory, while at the same time lazily narrated by...someone.
+- Prolonged Prologue: The film opens with a long text crawl describing the backstory, while at the same time lazily narrated by Uwe Boll himself.

-- Ret Canon: Lots of ideas from this movie were reused in the 2008 game.
-An odd factoid is that they may have staved the 2008 game off for three years to try and let the bad publicity die down, yet include ideas from this film, this critically panned film.
+- Ret-Canon: Lots of ideas from this movie were reused in the 2008 game.
+An odd fact is that they may have staved the 2008 game off for three years to try and let the bad publicity die down, yet include ideas from this critically panned film.

 - Rule of Cool: Tries on so many levels, and fails on several more.

 - Sequel Hook: Subverted.
-While the obvious Evil Dead rip-off ending is meant to tell the audience that Carnby and Cedrac's battle isn't over yet, the actual sequel takes a far different turn.
+While the obvious Evil Dead rip-off ending is meant to tell the audience that Carnby's and Cedrac's battle isn't over yet, the actual sequel takes a far different turn.